Bira/octopus-carnival/_drafts/wir-mm2-4e-remorhaz.md

 sorts, accompanied by a remorhaz and a rime hound.

-I confess that I had a bit of a hard time distinguishing between a remorhaz and a behir in earlier editions, and find these incarnations a bit easier to discern.
+I confess that I had a bit of a hard time distinguishing between a remorhaz and a behir in earlier editions.
+The distinction is clearer to me now, but only because I spent some time studying their entries in detail.